basaldev/website-exodevhub/blog/article4.md

 ### Step 6 (Client): Creating the Apollo Client

 Now that we have the GraphQL server app, we can work on the GraphQL client app.
-To make GraghQL requests from the client, we will make use of Apollo Client.
+To make GraphQL requests from the client, we will make use of Apollo Client.
 The simplest way to get started with Apollo Client is by using the [Apollo Boost](https://github.com/apollographql/apollo-client/tree/master/packages/apollo-boost) package.

 Let’s start with the client-only React app that we showed earlier in the [CodeSandBox](https://codesandbox.io/s/3r6jjoljpp).
 The code can be cloned from a Github repo that we have prepared.